-Mensur Haliti is program manager for the Roma Initiatives Office, focusing on grassroots mobilization.
+Mensur Haliti is senior program manager for the Roma Initiatives Office, focusing on grassroots mobilization.
 Before joining the staff of the Roma Initiatives Office, from February 2010, he was a Roma Initiatives Fellow, whose work concentrated on activities related to grassroots organizing and advocacy in the Western Balkans.

 He is originally from Kosovo, but during the civil war his family moved to Belgrade, Serbia.
 Haliti’s father has been an activist for social change for the past 30 years.

 From 2005 to 2006, Haliti worked as a Local Contact Point in Serbia for the Organization for Security and Cooperation in Europe on issues affecting Roma refugees from Kosovo.
 From 2007, he served as the executive director of the Forum of Roma IDPs, a nongovernmental organization focusing on the rights of Roma refugees from Kosovo.